radical-cybertools/radical.pilot/docs/source/index.rst

 ``ComputeUnits`` don't have to wait in the system's scheduler queue but can execute directly on the ``ComputePilots``.

-``ComputeUnits`` are often single-core / multi-threaded executables, but SAGA- Pilot also supports execution of parallel executables, for example based on MPI or OpenMP.
+``ComputeUnits`` are often single-core / multi-threaded executables, but RADICAL-Pilot also supports execution of parallel executables, for example based on MPI or OpenMP.

 RADICAL-Pilot is not a static system, but it rather provides the user with a programming library ("Pilot-API") that provides abstractions for resource